 Columbine

-From the Latin for "an eagle" referring to the form of the flower petals.
-The common name is from the way the flowers appear to resemble doves (species L. columba) drinking.
+The common name comes from the way the flowers appear to resemble doves (species L. columba) drinking.

 A. akitensis Aquilegia alba